cubejar/Jenkins-SonarQube-Terraform/README.md

 			         }

-Note:
+Note: trivy scan results
+- => Login to EC2 instance
-- => You can find the trivy scan results here : /var/lib/jenkins/workspace/Swiggy-CICD/trivyimage.txt
+- => You can find the trivy scan results here: /var/lib/jenkins/workspace/Swiggy-CICD/trivyimage.txt

 ===========================================================================================

 11. Add stage to scan the DockerHub image